Shellywell123/AI-PI/README.md

  - tell you the current price and percentage change on stocks of your choice
  - tell you a random joke

-## Potential Features
+## AI-Pi plans to ...
- - radio
+ - be a radio
- - metrenome
+ - be a metronome
- - weather & news
+ - tell you the news
- - alarm clock
+ - be an alarm clock
- - reminders
+ - tell you reminders / keep your calander
- - time defined volumes and prompts e.g good morning
+ - control audio volume
- - interactive commands
+ - read your commands ... `foo@pi~$ AI-PI "what is 2+2?"`
- - calanader
+ - listen to you (AI voice recognition)